rmj3197/mayank-batra-portfolio/content/home/experience.md

 widget = "experience"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

+title = "Experience"
-title = "Responsibilities and Co-Curricular Activities" subtitle = ""
+subtitle = ""

 # Date format for experience